wpkiii/ConcurrentProgrammingPractice/README.md

 Sum.cpp  is a multithreaded program that simulates guessing the correct values for a combination lock using POSIX threads (Pthreads).
 The combo.txt file was on a different server and was lost, but essentially it held a series of numbers (representing the correct combination for a lock) from a file called combo.txt and stores them in an array named combo.

+Race.cpp is a multithreaded C++ program that uses Pthreads (POSIX threads) to create a number of threads (provided as a command-line argument) and has each thread print a message.
+The program also calculates how many threads successfully executed by incrementing a global sum variable.
+This program is good to understand the concept of multithreading and to expose the potential issue of race conditions in concurrent programming.
+                  - (A race condition occurs when two or more threads try to modify shared data at the same time without proper synchronization.
+This leads to                                           unpredictable or incorrect behavior, as the outcome depends on the order in which the threads access the shared resource.)